LAKE MALAWI: BEACHES & WHERE TO GO

 Mangochi is a township in the southern region of Malawi, located in the Mangochi District.
 Situated near the southern end of Lake Malawi, it is a well-known city and can be reached easily from both large cities of Blantyre and Lilongwe by car and bus.
 See the detailed post on Mangochi Malawi and its beaches and historical sites.

-LAKE MALAWI IN MONKEY BAY
+LAKE MALAWI IN CAPE MACLEAR & MONKEY BAY

 Monkey Bay, also in the Mangochi District, is a renowned town situated on the shores of Lake Malawi.
 It serves as one of the main ports providing access to the lake.
 The town’s sandy and rocky beaches of Cape Maclear Malawi as well as the famous Lake Malawi National Park make Monkey Bay a perfect exploration hub.